Coachella Valley Grand Prix

 Guidelines to Determine Classifications

 Remember that you play at the level of the highest player.
 For example, if a 4.0 and a 4.5 are entering the tournament together, they must enter at the 4.5 level.
 Players are limited to a maximum of two events per tournament.
-Players entered in two events MUST enter at the same level for both events.
-NO EXCEPTIONS.
-For example, if a woman is playing 4.5 Women's Doubles and wishes to enter Mixed Doubles in the same tournament, she MUST enter 4.5 Mixed Doubles.
-Similarly, if a man is playing 4.0 Mixed Doubles and wishes to play Men's Doubles, he MUST enter Men's Doubles at the 4.0 level.
+Players may play one men's/women's and one mixed event per tournament no lower than a player's current NTRP level (except the Mission Hills tournament where players must enter in the same division in both events played due to complicated scheduling issues associated with this event).

 Point System For Rankings